timschneeb/GalaxyBudsLive-Disassembly/README.md

 ### Ambient sound?

-Apart from the gaming mode entry in the Labs screen, there's also a new interesting option called "Relieve pressure with ambient sound" and "`PASSTHROUGH`":
+Apart from the gaming mode entry in the Labs screen, there's also a new interesting option called "Relieve pressure with ambient sound" (aka `PASSTHROUGH`):

 According to its description: